 College employees, including faculty, administrators, staff, and student employees, must report to the Title IX Coordinator any incidents of possible sexual harassment, sex discrimination, or retaliation on campus of which they are aware.

-After consideration of these factors, KCTCS may choose to pursue an informal resolution, which may include a remedies-based approach (reserved for less egregious violations).
+After consideration of these factors, KCTCS has a range of response options, from informal resolution, which may include a remedies-based approach (reserved for less egregious violations) up through the disciplinary process.
 If the violation warrants, the SO Title IX Committee will refer the matter for investigation.
 The initial assessment may take one to three business days.